Callawapore

-Callawapore was a type of calico manufactured in Madras, India.
-It was produced in blue and white colors.
+Callawapore (also spelled Calliapur or Calliapoor) was a type of calico produced in the early nineteenth century in the region surrounding Madras (now Chennai), India.
+Contemporary commercial dictionaries describe it as a blue and white cotton cloth, woven as part of the broader category of Madras piece goods exported by the East India Company.
 Piece goods of various qualities and dimensions were produced in and around Madras.
 Callawapore was one of the materials exported to England in the nineteenth century.
+These textiles were manufactured in a variety of qualities and dimensions and were shipped to British markets through the port of Madras.